 As described herein, a borrower may transition from either a TPP or permanent HAMP modification to UP forbearance.
-In this event, \pm the servicer may not impose a waiting period before commencement of the forbearance plan by requiring the borrower to be in receipt of unemployment benefits for a longer period than required by UP.
-If following an UP forbearance plan-the borrower is determined to again be eligible for HAMP-the borrower must complete a new TPP.
-To determine eligibility, the borrower will be required to submit complete and updated HAMP documentation (including the RMA, Hardship Affidavit, the Dodd-Frank Certification, Rental Property Certification, if applicable, and updated proof of income), but will not be required to re-submit IRS Form 4506T-EZ if the servicer has already obtained a tax transcript for the most recent tax year.
+In this event, the servicer may not impose a waiting period before commencement of the forbearance plan by requiring the borrower to be in receipt of unemployment benefit for a longer period than required by UP.
+If the borrower is determined to again be eligible for HAMP, the borrower will be required to submit complete and updated HAMP documentation (including the RMA, the Dodd-Frank Certification and updated proof of income), but will not be required to re-submit IRS Form 4506T-EZ if the servicer has already obtained a tax transcript for the most recent tax year.